yakimka/picodi/docs/testing.rst

 -----------------------

 Picodi aims to be a good citizen by providing a way to test your code.
-It enables you to :doc:`overriding` dependencies in your tests, allowing you to replace them with mocks or stubs as needed.
+It enables you to :doc:`overriding` in your tests, allowing you to replace them with mocks or stubs as needed.

 Picodi's Lifespan in Tests